 Audit Your Content

 Review all of your website content to see what’s important.
 Identify which pages are necessary for launching your new website, which ones are secondary, and which ones you can live without.
-Be sure to review your analytics and webmaster console data to ensure you’re identifying your highest traffic driving pages—these pages you absolutely want to keep on your new website.
+Be sure to review your analytics and webmaster console data to ensure you’re identifying your highest traffic driving pages—these pages you absolutely want to keep on your new website, and they need to be live when the site launches.

 You should consider the traffic sources as well: